tabrizu891/cheatsheet/docs/index.rst

 $project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:
+Look how easy it is to use

 Features